 “Mainstreet Brass presented a marvelously delightful concert as part of our Music Series.
 We have hosted numerous brass groups in our 25 year history, but MSB showed not only exquisite artistry, but their repertoire was unique and engaging to the large crowd.
 Quite a feat for a group that was presenting their first concert to a Michigan audience.
 They definitely deserve to be heard on the national scene …”

-~ Melvin Rookus, Director of Music, Nardin Park United Methodist Church, Farmington Hills, Mich.
+~ Melvin Rookus, former Director of Music, Nardin Park United Methodist Church, Farmington Hills, Mich.

 “The music of Mainstreet Brass is more than a concert.
 It is a journey of emotion and imagination — a joyful experience for all … ”

 ~ Music of Note Concert Series Committee, United Church of Christ at Valley Forge, Wayne, Pa.

 “Welcoming talent was an understatement for Sunday’s concert by the Mainstreet Brass!
 The audience was engaged, fed and left wanting to know when the next time would be with the group.
 Who could ask for anything more?”

 ~ The Rev. Dr. Albert Frank, formerly of the Moravian Music Foundation